JeremiU/update_checker/README.md

 ## Update Checker

 This is a simple rust program which is meant to be ran continuously.
 It polls a website every 30 seconds to see if any changes have been made.
-Note that this checks for differences in HTML, so it may flag updates to the website code that don't reflect on the website, i.e. internal changes.
-I'll work on a tool for checking just the text of the website later, but for now, this should be useful.
+The program checks differences in the HTML representation of the website, so it may flag chances that aren't reflected in a browser.
+It runs an additional check to see if the text that is displayed on the website changes, although checking manually by opening the older file is still recommended.

 ## Running